turksmathstuff/turksmathstuff.github.io/oct13/altquizzes.md

 ## Troubleshooting & Tips
 - **Weird spacing or line breaks?** In the Markdown stage, avoid horizontal rules and long lines of punctuation (these can convert oddly).
 - **Bullets not recognized in Word?** Ensure your Markdown uses `- ` (dash + space) or `* ` (asterisk + space) for list items—not plain dashes without a space.
+- **Improve your prompts** Keep in mind that better prompts get better results.

+## Another thing about Pandoc
+You can install pandoc on your computer and use it.
+That's beyond what I want to get into here and ChatGPT or Gemini can walk you through it better than I can anyway.

 <style>
 /* Show a copy button on hover for code blocks */